 This motor came with a cable that had a proprietary connector that was located about one foot away from the motor.
 I have read statements from builders where they like being able to break the electrical cable near the wheel, to make removing the wheel (to fix a flat tire?) a little easier.
 This connector accomplishes that, but…my personal preference is to run long and continuously-unbroken wires up into the battery box, for water-proofing, in order to prevent shorts in case I get caught in an unexpected sprinkle of rain.

 The wires between the battery and controller should always be short and fat, but…the three phase wires from the controller to the motor can be as long as you like, with no adverse effects resulting from the added length.
-I cut this connector set off, and soldered 12-ga wire from the motor up into the battery case, using 3:1 water-proof marine-grade heat-shrink insulation.
+I cut this connector set off (to see our article on how to do this, click here), and soldered 12-ga wire from the motor up into the battery case, using 3:1 water-proof marine-grade heat-shrink insulation.
 The stock phase wires are 13-ga.
 The Hall sensor extension wires I added were 24-ga.
 Since Hall wires only carry a 5V signal, they can be very thin, perhaps even down to 36-ga?
 However, I have found that 24-ga is easier to manipulate for soldering.

 Here’s what you get

 Someday soon, many retailers will sell these (or something similar) already affordably laced to a rim, but…this is what I received this month, since I was in a hurry.